More sophistication/flexibility should be offered concerning the order of transitions to processes

 - However, users now have the option of defining the priorities for individual transition types.
 If this is done, the parameters in the settings file are called "boardreader_priorities_on_config", "boardreader_priorities_on_start" and "boardreader_priorities_on_stop".
 Spaces in place of underscores are allowed.
 Notice that this set of three parameters is mutually exclusive of the traditional "boardreader_priorities" -- that is, you can't both define boardreader_priorities and then also one or more transition-specific boardreader priorities.
 If you've defined at least one transition-specific priority list, then for any transition not included in the settings file, the order in which commands are sent to artdaq processes is arbitrary - e.g., if you define boardreader_priorities_on_config and boardreader_priorities_on_stop, but not boardreader_priorities_on_start, then it's arbitrary what order boardreaders get sent the "start" transition

 - The list of regexes comprising the value of the above parameters must span all boardreaders - e.g., you can't just have "boardreader_priorities_on_config: ssp101" and then try to use ssp101 and ssp102 as boardreaders.
 As always in regular expressions, ".*" is a catchall.

 - For reviewing this issue, you may want to set the debug level in the boot file to 3.
 It's at this level that DAQInterface informs you of exactly when it sends a transition to each individual artdaq process.

-#5 Updated by John Freeman 3 months ago
+#5 Updated by John Freeman about 1 year ago

 Disturbingly, based on